osrf/gazebo_tutorials/build_world/tutorial.md

 Try rotating the objects into a different configuration.

 ## Scale
 The scale tool allows you to resize a model in the x, y, and z directions.
 Currently the scale tool only works with simple shapes, i.e. box, cylinder and sphere.
-Select this tool now (or click `s`) and click on a simple shape.
+Select this tool now (or press `s`) and click on a simple shape.
 A three axes visual marker will appear over the object, which allows you to scale the x, y, and z dimensions of the object.

 * You can also just click on the object itself and hold the `x`, `y`, or `z` keys while dragging it to constrain the scaling to one of these axes.